sympy/sympy/doc/src/guides/solving/index.md

 linear equations, nonlinear equations, matrix problems, inequalities, Diophantine equations, and evaluate integrals.
 SymPy can also solve numerically.

-You can refer to [solving guidance](solving-guidance.md) applicable to many types of solving.
+The [solving guide](solving-guidance.md) provides suggestions for many types of solving tasks.

 Learn how to use SymPy computer algebra system to: